Kakwa people: Demography

-The Kakwa people are a small minority but a part of the larger Karo people, an intermarried group that also includes the Bari, Pojulu, Mundari, Kuku, Nyepo, and Nyangwara.
+The Kakwa people are a small minority but a part of the larger Karo people, an intermarried group that also includes the Bari, Pojulu, Mundari, Kuku, Ngepo, and Nyangwara.
 Their language, Kutuk na Kakwa, is an Eastern Nilotic language.

+They can be found in South Sudan, Uganda, and the Democratic Republic of Congo.

-The major cities of the Kakwa people are the city of Yei and Morobo County (South Sudan), Koboko District (Uganda), and Imgbokolo and Aba (Democratic Republic of the Congo).
-The Kakwa people sometimes refer to themselves as "Kakwa Saliya Musala", translated directly as "kakwa three cooking stones" a phrase they commonly use to denote their 'oneness' in spite of being politically dispersed among three countries.
+The major towns of the Kakwa people are the town of Yei and Morobo County (South Sudan), Koboko District (Uganda), and Imgbokolo and Aba (Democratic Republic of the Congo).
+The Kakwa people sometimes refer to themselves as "Kakwa Salia Musala", translated directly as "Kakwa three country's" a phrase they commonly use to denote their 'oneness' in spite of being politically dispersed among three countries.

 History

 According to the Kakwa oral tradition, they migrated out of East Africa (Nubian region) from the city of Kawa in between the third and fourth cataracts of the Nile.
-First into South Sudan, and from there southwards into Uganda and the Democratic Republic of the Congo.
-Some of the Kakwa who bordered Uganda, converted to Islam, accepting the Maliki school of Sunni theology in the medieval era.
-They were annexed into the Equatoria region claimed by the Egyptian Islamic ruler Khedive Ismail (Isma'il Pasha) by his descendant Tewfik Pasha in 1889.
+First into South Sudan, and from there southwards into Uganda and the Democratic Republic of Congo.
+Some of the Kakwa people who bordered Uganda, converted to Islam, accepting the Maliki school of Sunni theology in the medieval era.
+They were annexed into the Equatoria region claimed by the Egyptian Islamic ruler Khedive Ismail (Isma'ili Pasha) by his descendant Tewfik Pasha in 1889.
 As the British colonial empire expanded into East Africa and Egypt, the region with Kakwa people became a part of the Uganda Protectorate.

-The Kakwa people rose to international prominence when General Idi Amin, of Kakwa ancestry, assumed the power in Uganda through a military coup.
+The Kakwa people rose to international prominence when General Idi Amin, of Kakwa ancestry, assumed power in Uganda through a military coup.
 He filled important military and civil positions in his administration with his ethnic group, and Nubians.
 He arrested and killed officials from other ethnic groups such as the Acholi and Lango people, whom he doubted.
 Idi Amin also supplied arms and financed the Sudanese Kakwa people in the first civil war of Sudan.
 The Kakwa officials in Idi Amin regime were later accused of many humanitarian crimes.
 After Amin was deposed in 1979, many Kakwa people were killed in revenge killings, causing others to leave the area and fled to Sudan.
 However, they have now returned to their native areas in the West Nile region of northern Uganda.